 Microsoft has announced that official support for this OS will end on January 14, 2020.
-While computers running this OS may continue to function beyond that date, Microsoft will no longer be issuing security updates or patches.
-Running this OS beyond January 14th would represent a major security risk to your organization.
+While computers running this OS may continue to function beyond that date, Microsoft will no longer issue security updates or patches.
+Running this OS beyond January 14th would represent a significant security risk to your organization.

-ATS has been planning with our clients over the past year to prepare for this.
-While January may seem far off in the distance, now is the time to start contemplating the options, making decisions and developing plans.
-Generally speaking, we recommend a 3-5-year life span on end user laptops or desktops.
+Aligned has been planning with our clients over the past year to prepare for this.
+While January may seem far off, now is the time to start contemplating the options, making decisions, and developing plans.
+Generally, we recommend a 3-5-year life span on end-user laptops or desktops.
 As it relates to upgrading to Windows 10, we commonly recommend three options:

 - Buying a replacement PC with Windows 10 installed

-- We don’t recommend upgrading computers to Windows 10 that are older than 4 years.
+- We don’t recommend upgrading computers to Windows 10 older than four years old.
 These should be replaced as they are more prone to run into issues with upgrading and would need replacement the following year.
-Anything older than 5 years we highly recommend replacing.
+For anything older than five years, we highly recommend replacing it.